 - Wearing of qualified face mask

 - Contact tracking based on surname, first name as well as telephone, e-mail or address (e.g. Luca app)

 Please note the adapted industry rules for retail with further details!

 The serving of alcohol in public spaces is prohibited.
 This applies to restaurants as well as to mixed establishments of the licensed trade with retail trade or other establishments.

-Can driving schools reopen?
+Can driving and flying schools reopen?